jocacace/arva_sim/README.md

 ### Starting with a test

-The ARVA plugin can be tested using the sample launch files contained in the _arva_sim_ package.
+The ARVA plugins can be tested using the sample launch files contained in the _arva_sim_ package.
 In particular, a set of files has been setup to spawned the whole ARVA system (both receives and transmitter), displaying the output of the sensor.
 In particular, to setup the world devoted to host the ARVA system use the following file:

         $ roslaunch arva_sim arva_world.launch